ccjoe/react-datepicker-plus/README.md

 ## Installation

-The easiest way to use react-datepicker is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).
+The easiest way to use react-datepicker-plus is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

-You can also use the standalone build by including `dist/react-datepicker.js` in your page.
+You can also use the standalone build by including `dist/react-datepicker-plus.js` in your page.
 If you use this, make sure you have already included React, and it is available as a global variable.

 ```
-npm install react-datepicker --save
+npm install react-datepicker-plus --save
 ```